 - Connect them as coaches to newer graduates to meet at regular intervals over six to 12 weeks following the training

-These strategies not only facilitate paths to the training pull-through we are all looking for, they develop and embed a healthy “coaching culture” for learning accountability in your organization.
+These strategies not only facilitate paths to the training pull-through we are all looking for, but they also develop and embed a healthy “coaching culture” for learning accountability in your organization.

 APPLICATION CHALLENGE